-If you’re budgeting, dollar store shopping certainly has its perks.
+If you're budgeting, dollar store shopping certainly has its perks.
 You can stock up on household essentials, and the stores also tend to have some fun items that make great — and cheap — impulse buys.
-Dollar stores could be among the great ways to beat inflation.
+Dollar stores could be among the ways to save money on essentials.

 But while they can be a fun excursion, here are 10 of the top reasons to avoid dollar stores when it comes to shopping for the basics.